 Under the Zen Knightsbridge and Holborn Collaboration Agreement, we are responsible for obligations such as maintaining a CQC license, marketing ketamine and other treatments, booking and taking payments from patients, providing licensed and qualified staff and all pharmaceuticals and equipment necessary for the assessment of patients and provision of the treatments, assessing patients, and administering treatments at the Zen Knightsbridge Clinic.
 Purecare is responsible for providing consulting and treatment rooms at the Zen Knightsbridge Clinic and providing all pharmaceuticals and equipment necessary for the assessment of patients and the provision of the treatments.
-All profit, after deduction of expenses, shall be split 70/30, with Purecare receiving 70% and us receiving 30%.
+The gross revenue from the treatments provided at the Zen Knightsbridge Clinic shall be split 70/30, with Purecare receiving 70% and us receiving 30%.
 The initial term of the Zen Knightsbridge and Holborn Collaboration Agreement commenced during the year ended December 31, 2020 and will continue in effect for five years.
 After the initial term, the Zen Knightsbridge and Holborn Collaboration Agreement will automatically extend for five years unless otherwise terminated.
 We have the right to terminate the Zen Knightsbridge and Holborn Collaboration Agreement at any time by giving Purecare prior written notice upon the occurrence of certain conditions.
+In addition, each party may terminate the Zen Knightsbridge and Holborn Collaboration Agreement immediately at any time by giving written notice to the other party upon the occurrence of certain conditions, including, but not limited to, the other party committing any default, breach or fraud, or the other party suspending or ceasing to carry on all or a substantial part of its business.

-During the year ended December 31, 2020, the Company entered into a Collaboration Agreement (the "Zen Baker Collaboration Agreement") with Portman Health Ltd ("Portman"), a company that operates a health clinic known as Zen Baker Street Clinic (the "Zen Baker Clinic").
-Under the Zen Baker Collaboration Agreement, we are responsible for obligations such as maintaining a CQC license, marketing ketamine and other treatments, booking and taking payments from patients, providing licensed and qualified staff and all pharmaceuticals and equipment necessary for the assessment of patients and provision of the treatments, assessing patients, and administering treatments at the Zen Baker Clinic.
+During the year ended December 31, 2020, we entered into the Zen Baker Collaboration Agreement with Portman, a company that operates the Zen Baker Clinic, pursuant to which we are responsible for obligations such as maintaining a CQC license, marketing ketamine and other treatments, booking and taking payments from patients, providing licensed and qualified staff and all pharmaceuticals and equipment necessary for the assessment of patients and provision of the treatments, assessing patients, and administering treatments at the Zen Baker Clinic.
 Portman is responsible for providing consulting and treatment rooms at the Zen Baker Clinic and providing all pharmaceuticals and equipment necessary for the assessment of patients and the provision of the treatments.
-All profit, after deduction of expenses, shall be split 70/30, with Portman receiving 70% and us receiving 30%.
+The gross revenue from the treatments provided at the Zen Baker Clinic shall be split 70/30, with Portman receiving 70% and us receiving 30%.
 The initial term of the Zen Baker Collaboration Agreement commenced during the year ended December 31, 2020 and will continue in effect for five years.
 After the initial term, the Zen Baker Collaboration Agreement will automatically extend for five years unless otherwise terminated.
 We have the right to terminate the Zen Baker Collaboration Agreement at any time by giving Portman prior written notice upon the occurrence of certain conditions.
+In addition, each party may also terminate the Zen Baker Collaboration Agreement immediately at any time by giving written notice to the other party upon the occurrence of certain conditions, including but not limited to, the other party committing any serious or persistent default or breach or fraud, or the other party suspending or ceasing to carry on all or a substantial part of its business.